 In Unitarian Universalism, we accept you for who and what you are.
 Our family, like your family, includes people of many religious backgrounds and beliefs.

-Different beliefs don’t divide us – instead, they make us strong.
-In UUism, we celebrate multi-faith families.
-Buddhist-Jewish, Atheist-Christian, Hindu-Muslim, Catholic-Methodist, Agnostic-Modern Pagan, Taoist-Unitarian-Humanist… whatever faiths and perspectives are part of your family, we welcome you and your beliefs.
+Different beliefs don’t divide us—instead, they make us strong.
+Unitarian Universalism celebrates multi-faith families.
+Buddhist-Jewish, Atheist-Christian, Hindu-Muslim, Catholic-Methodist, Agnostic-Modern Pagan, Taoist-Humanist, and more.
+Whatever faiths and perspectives are part of your family, we welcome you and your beliefs.

-In our congregations, we’re on a supported search for personal truth – one that makes us more brave, more curious, and more compassionate throughout our lifetimes.
+In our congregations, we’re on a supported search for personal truth—one that makes us braver, more curious, and more compassionate throughout our lifetimes.
 Interfaith, multifaith, mono-faith, no-faith… all are welcome, respected, and celebrated.
-We invite you to visit a us.
+We invite you to visit us.
 Find out where we are near you.